a3kuo/league-champion-predictor/README.md

-# league-champion-predictor
-Final Project for DSC80 at UCSD.
+# Predicting Best Role for a Champion in League of Legends